jina-ai/clip-as-service/docs/user-guides/finetuner.md

 * First create a new folder named `clip-fashion-cas` or anything you like.
 This will be the storage of the models to use in CLIP-as-service.

-* Second copy and move `clip-fashion/models/clip-text/model.onnx` to `clip-fashion-cas` and rename it to `textual.onnx`.
+* Secondly, copy the model `clip-fashion/models/clip-text/model.onnx` into the folder `clip-fashion-cas` and rename the model to `textual.onnx`.

 * Similarly, copy and move `clip-fashion/models/clip-vision/model.onnx` to `clip-fashion-cas` and rename it to `visual.onnx`.